rbitr/ChartS.css/readme.md

-## C💚SS.css (ChartSS.css) - accessible html/css charts with markdown support
+# C💚SS.css (ChartSS.css) - accessible html/css charts with markdown support

+If you're viewing on github, see the html version at <https://rbitr.github.io/ChartS.css/>

 ## Features